domeengine/dome/docs/installation.md

 ## Method 1: Download

-Go to the [Github releases page](https://github.com/avivbeeri/dome/releases/v1.0.0) and select a zip file from the "assets" matching your computer's operating system and architecture to download.
+Get the latest release from the [Github releases page](https://github.com/avivbeeri/dome/releases/latest) and select a zip file from the "assets" matching your computer's operating system and architecture.
+This will download it to your computer.

 Once the download is complete, unzip the downloaded archive and place its contents in the directory you want to make your game in.